jasonacox/TM1637TinyDisplay/README.md

 The library provides a single class named TM1637TinyDisplay.
 An instance of this class provides the following functions:

 * `showNumber` - Display a integer number (positive or negative)
-* `showNumberDecEx` - Display a number with ability to set decimal points or colon
+* `showNumberDec` - Display a number with ability to set decimal points or colon
-* `showNumberHexEx` - Display a number in hexadecimal format and set decimal point or colon
+* `showNumberHex` - Display a number in hexadecimal format and set decimal point or colon
 * `showString` - Display a ASCII string of text with optional scrolling
 * `showLevel` - Use display LEDs to simulate a level indicator (vertical or horizontal)
 * `showAnimation` - Display a sequence of frames to render an animation